ylonnnn/campus-services-api/README.md

 ```

 This command will execute the tests for specific features of the API.
 The command will trigger `jest`, and it is suggested to update the script `test` and remove the `--runInBand` flag to utilize multiple threads for testing.

+Do note that some tests may fail for the first test and some cases as some tests were written badly (I do apologize for that).
+The tests were made in a rush and only tested individually, with dependencies to other test cases.
+Hence, the bad written tests.

+**QUICK NOTE**

+(The information below are not to be used for reasoning out of the badly written program, simply a quick note for consideration)

+I'm more used to systems programming (or low-level programming in other terms).
+I'm completely new to web development and this has been quite an experience.
+This could have been better if I had more time but I only noticed the project challenge 4-5 days ago (see the commits and git history for proof).